 AIFFP and Climate Infrastructure

 Climate infrastructure has been a key area of focus for the AIFFP since its inception.
 In addition to ensuring that all AIFFP investments meet important environmental standards, the AIFFP has already invested in large-scale renewable energy projects in the Pacific, which provide an example of further major PCIFP investments currently in the AIFFP pipeline.

 An aerial picture of the Palau Solar Plant

 A group photo of a Ministerial delegation visiting the Palau Solar Plant

 Solar Panels in Palau

 Similarly, Australia is supporting the development and implementation of the Tina River Hydropower Development Project, which is the Solomon Islands Government’s first large-scale public-private partnership.
-AIFFP’s investment in the Project will support the development of a transmission system to connect the Tina River hydropower site to the Honiara electricity grid.
-The Project will contribute to the Solomon Islands’ transition away from diesel-powered energy and support it to reach its emissions reduction target under the Paris Agreement.
+The AIFFP’s investment in the project will support the development of a transmission system to connect the Tina River hydropower site to the Honiara electricity grid.
+The project will contribute to the Solomon Islands’ transition away from diesel-powered energy and support it to reach its emissions reduction target under the Paris Agreement.